 Thev can't afford tuition. accommodation and air fares. hence the need to rotate trainings around the regions.
-To achieve cost-cutting.
-PDT moved to make its programmes affordable and to intensify cost recovery.
-"We chose to test the waters in West Africa, where we have a huge representation of partners," - Dr Ngimwa
+To achieve cost-cutting, PDT moved to make its programmes affordable and to intensify cost recovery.
+"We chose to test the waters in West Africa, where we have a huge representation of partners." - Dr Ngimwa

-February 18-27: Advanced Research Design Training Nairobi, Kenya March 28-30 : ALL Professionals Development Trainers Convening Athi River, Kenya April 3-18: PDT's April Institute Nairobi, Kenya May 31: Gender & the Public Policy Process: Understanding & Practice Nairobi, Ke Aug 25- Sep 4: Pan Atlantic University ARD delivery Sept 4-19: Advanced Training for Multi-Method & Policy Oriented Research University of Ibadan, Nigeria brought together 20 media scholars.
-(See testimony p.15) In a vear of firsts, the nine-day Advanced Research Design training for 17 researchers of the Parliament of Uganda (February 18-26), in the Eastern Africa Hub. was PDT's first-ever venture on full cost recovery basis.
+February 18-27: Advanced Research Design Training Nairobi, Kenya March 28-30 : ALL Professionals Development Trainers Convening Athi River, Kenya April 3-18: PDT's April Institute Nairobi, Kenya May 31: Gender & the Public Policy Process: Understanding & Practice Nairobi, Kenya Aug 25- Sep 4: Pan Atlantic University ARD delivery Sept 4-19: Advanced Training for Multi-Method & Policy Oriented Research University of Ibadan, Nigeria brought together 20 media scholars.
+(See testimony p.15) In a vear of firsts, the nine-day Advanced Research Design training for 17 researchers of the Parliament of Uganda (February 18-26), in the Eastern Africa Hub, was PDT's first-ever venture on full cost recovery basis.
 "We equipped them with skills to support parliamentary committees through research," Dr Ngimwa says, stressing PASGR's role in training researchers to produce quality evidence that impacts Africa's governance challenges, concurrently making them better consumers of research evidence.
 PDT's other major project was commissioning an empirical evaluation of its activities after years of anecdotal feedback.
 Approached by PASGR Executive Director Tade Aina, Carnegie Corporation of New York funded the project, whose report is already in use for fundraising.
 The report assessed the extent to which PDT outputs and outcomes have been achieved and its impact on beneficiaries.
-It underscored PDT's value proposition of a quality programme that is making significant impact on early and mid-career researchers, zeroing in on effectiveness, efficiency, sustainability and impact.
-The report reflects PASGR's regional and global development priorities, hence its relevance and coherence to governance and public policy challenges; skills that need to be filled among researchers and policy actors to reflect Africa's needs; programme alignment to innovations that PASGR can tap into to make PDT relevant, at the same time integrating gender into its modules.
+It underscored PDT's value proposition of a quality programme that is making significant impact on early and mid-career researchers, zeroing in on effectiveness. efficiency, sustainability and impact.